ChainSafe/lodestar/README.md

 In order to run the code in this repository, you will first need to run `npm install` to install all dependencies.
 Then, to run the tests, you will need to run `npm test`

+## Note about tests
+`npm test` runs `truffle test` please ensure that there is a terminal window with ganache-cli running

+Note: There is a WIP that will auto boot a ganach terminal wehn you run `npm test` :)

 ## Contributors
 If you would like to contribute, please submit an issue or talk to us on our [gitter](https://gitter.im/chainsafe/lodestar-chain).